weemen/erlang-eventsourcing/README.md

 I took a project from Brian Hunter (https://github.com/bryanhunter/cqrs-with-erlang/tree/ndc-oslo) which was a part of this talk https://vimeo.com/97318824.
 This was a good base to make changes on:

-- Swapped ETS to MySQL as eventstore to make my event persistent.
+- Swapped ETS to MySQL as eventstore to make my events persistent.
 (This was actually a lot work)

 - Stored all events as JSON in MySQL.